 |The Noni Fruit, known as one of the world’s most nutrient-rich fruits.
 See here for details.|

-But, one of the most entertaining and enjoyable times of the day is after dinner when we get comfy on the bed with six fluffy pillows and we set up my laptop on a tray to stream two episodes of our favorite shows.
+But, one of the most fun and enjoyable times of the day is after dinner when we get comfy on the bed with six fluffy pillows, and we set up my laptop on a tray to stream two episodes of our favorite shows.

 |An Anthurium, gone wild.|

-It’s this type of routine that has brought us a sense of comfort and security as day after day, we awaken and repeat it again.
+This type of routine has brought us a sense of comfort and security as day after day, we awaken and repeat it.
 As of tomorrow, we’ll have been in this hotel room for three weeks.
 It feels like more.

 We’ll get through it.
 We’ll all get through it if we stay safe… If we social distance… If we avoid going out… If we wash our hands… If we wear face masks… If we take care of ourselves and our loved ones… If… If… If…